danieldiekmeier/stimulus-controller-resolver/README.md

 ))
 ```

 You can also use the UMD build directly in your browser.
-The Class is provided as `window.StimulusControllerResolver`:
+The class is provided as `window.StimulusControllerResolver`:

 ```html
 <script src="https://unpkg.com/stimulus"></script>